-In times of darkness or doubt, Justice is needed to illuminate people’s true natures.
+In times of darkness or doubt, Justice is needed to even the scales.
 Justice speaks to the moral compass that exists within all of us — whether we choose to ignore it or not.
 With Justice in our hands, we can expect that things will be made right and true — even if we have to wait a very long time.

 NASA’s New Horizons is the first and only mission to visit Pluto, and in doing so the spacecraft completed a half-century long reconnaissance quest to send probes to every planet in our solar system.
 After investigating the Pluto system, New Horizons ventured even deeper into the mysterious Kuiper Belt — a rich frontier for learning about comets, the solar nebula, and planet formation.
 Today, New Horizons wanders even farther into the unknown on a search for answer to questions about the history of the little corner of space we call home.
 For Justice, space and time are nothing on a quest for truth.

 Pluto, beloved by many, was once considered to be the ninth planet in our solar system.
-We understand now that Pluto fits more neatly into a new class of worlds called dwarf planets, given that it’s even smaller than Earth’s Moon.
-Pluto exists at the outer edge of our solar system.
+We understand now that Pluto fits more neatly into a new class of worlds called dwarf planets, given that it’s even smaller than Earth’s moon.

 Although Pluto is small by a planet’s standards, it is the largest member of the Kuiper Belt, a region beyond Neptune’s orbit filled with icy bodies and remnant ingredients of our ancient solar system.

-Even with record-breaking speeds, it took New Horizons eight more years to reach its destination.
+Even with record-breaking speeds, New Horizons took eight more years to reach its destination.
 On July 14, 2015, after a decade-long journey of 3 billion miles, New Horizons finally arrived at Pluto.

 During its encounter with Pluto and its moons, New Horizons captured the icy system in vivid detail never before seen.
 The spacecraft identified geologic formations and processes on the dwarf planet, not unlike scenes from a fantasy novel: a million-square-mile nitrogen glacier in the shape of a heart, evidence of cryovolcanos that erupt ammonia-rich slush instead of lava, and dunes of methane ice blowing off mountains of water-ice.

-Overall, Pluto was revealed to be an active, dynamic dwarf planet, and perhaps even an ocean world — based on New Horizons imagery of Pluto’s tectonic structures, there is evidence of a liquid water ocean underneath the icy exterior.
+Overall, New Horizons revealed Pluto to be an active, dynamic dwarf planet, and perhaps even an ocean world.
+New Horizons imagery of Pluto’s tectonic structures unveiled evidence of a liquid water ocean underneath the icy exterior.
 New Horizons also discovered evidence for a long-past water ice ocean on Charon, Pluto’s largest moon.